 Executive Vice President & Provost Roy Haggerty

 Committed to the pursuit of positive intellectual advancement, Haggerty brings 26 years of academic research and administrative experience to LSU.
-He is a native of rural farm-land Alberta, Canada and professor of geology.
+He is a native of rural farm-land in Alberta, Canada and a professor of geology.

-The Office of Academic Affairs supports the Executive Vice President and Provost in ensuring university excellence in learning, discovery, engagement, and diversity.
+The Office of Academic Affairs supports the Executive Vice President & Provost in ensuring university excellence in learning, discovery, engagement, and diversity.
 The office works closely with the faculty senate and the president to advance LSU using a shared governance model.
 We also make communication and transparency a hallmark of the office.
 Lastly, the essence of our academic core--our faculty and staff--are preeminent in everything we do.

-LSU Elements & Discovery
+LSU ELEMENTS & DISCOVERY

 LSU's new faculty information system, Elements, allows for robust faculty activity data collection, maintenance and reporting on the teaching, research and service activities while the Discovery Module provides an interface for faculty collaboration and integration which allows collaborators to connect with faculty.

 LSU Scientist Supratik Mukhopadhyay is trying to create an artificial intelligence tool to better understand the degradation of permafrost in Alaska.
 His research has implications for the Louisiana coast as well.

 Join festival participants, panelists, and LSU community members for this retrospective on the Han & Heung Festival, a unique fusion of the arts and social dialogue presented by the LSU School of Music in January 2023 and made possible by the Provost’s Fund for Innovation in Research.